Zielinski Siblings Found Guilty Of Murder In Lino Lakes Homicide

 Several neighbors with Ring surveillance doorbells captured images of the black SUV, which was identified as potentially a GMC Terrain.

 During the investigation, authorities found a Hi-Point 9mm handgun on Henderson’s bedroom floor.
 A DNA test on the gun matched the profile of Nicholas Zielinski.
-Officers then learned that Melissa Zielinski lived with him and owned a black GMC Terrain.READ MORE: Cass Co.
-Cabin Fire Results In Arrest
+Officers then learned that Melissa Zielinski lived with him and owned a black GMC Terrain.READ MORE: Amir Locke Fatal Shooting By MPD: What We Know (And Don't Know) So Far

 The father was then shown a photo lineup including Nicholas and identified him as the man who had been in his home.